DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-17-finding-out-the-effect-of-removing-the-reference-number.md

 Some support requests have been more difficult to process without the reference number.
 For example, one candidate contacted support using an email address that did not match the one they used to apply.

 The candidate’s name was also not given in full in their email.
-This meant the support agent had to go back to the candidate for more information.
+This meant the support user had to go back to the candidate for more information.

 We want to find out what support users need from candidates and providers to carry out support requests efficiently.

 ### Finding out whether we should stop encouraging providers and vendors to use the reference number

-We wanted to have a single way for candidates, providers and support agents to refer to an application.
+We wanted to have a single way for candidates, providers and support users to refer to an application.
 Since the reference number was given to candidates it was the most obvious choice.

 Since we encouraged providers to use it, vendors enabled the ability to search by reference number in student record systems.
 Manage also lets users search by reference number.